sanukag/ai-maintenance-assistant/docs/architecture.md

 ## Initial constraints

-- PDF, plain-text and Markdown files are the intended initial formats.
+- PDF, PNG/JPEG image, plain-text and Markdown files are supported.
 - The default maximum document size is 25 MB and can be configured.
 - Source files are stored locally with metadata and chunks in SQLite.
 - Embeddings are an explicit opt-in because chunk text leaves the local machine.